MysteryBlokHed/Yolosmith/README.md

 ### UserScript extensions (eg. [Tampermonkey](https://www.tampermonkey.net/))

-1. Go to the [script](src/yolosmith.user.js) and press the "Raw" button
+If you have a UserScript extension installed, simply go to the [script](src/yolosmith.user.js) and press the "Raw" button.

-2. If the UserScript is not automatically installed, copy the contents

-3. Click on your extension and choose "Create a new script"

-4. Paste the contents into the editor window and save (Ctrl + S)

 ### Paste into console

+If you don't want to install an extension or you just want to run the code once, then you can just paste the code into console:

 1. Go to the [script](src/yolosmith.user.js) and press the "Raw" button